Hawthorne, Queensland: Education

-Lourdes Hill College is a Catholic secondary (7-12) school for girls at 86 Hawthorne Road (27.4699°S 153.0589°E).
+Lourdes Hill College is a Catholic secondary (7–12) school for girls at 86 Hawthorne Road (27.4699°S 153.0589°E).
 In 2017, the school had an enrolment of 1,234 students with 87 teachers (86 full-time equivalent) and 69 non-teaching staff (57 full-time equivalent).

+There are no government schools in Hawthorne.
+The nearest government primary schools are Bulimba State School in neighbouring Bulimba to the north, Morningside State School in neighbouring Morningside to the east, and Norman Park State School in neighbouring Norman Park to the south.
+The nearest government secondary schools are Balmoral State High School in neighbouring Balmoral to the north-east and Coorparoo Secondary College in Coorparoo to the south-west.

 Landmarks

 The Hawthorne Cinema complex, on Hawthorne Road, is a classic theatre, opened in the 1940s it contains a large curved screen - one of the largest in Brisbane, as well as 2 smaller screens.

 It is part of the Cineplex Australia chain of cinemas, also including the Balmoral, Southbank and the (newly opened) Victoria Point cinema complexes.
 Hawthorne is home to several parks, and has numerous public transport options and a CityCat stop.
 Lourdes Hill College is an independent girls college in the heart of Hawthorne, that opened in 1916.

 Heritage listings

 Hawthorne has a number of heritage-listed sites, including: